 You will join 2 experienced substantive consultants in North Somerset CAMHS and the wider group of 17 supportive Consultant Child & Adolescent Psychiatry colleagues working across 5 community CAMHS teams and 2 Learning Disability CAMHS teams in Bristol, North Somerset and South Gloucestershire, an Intensive Support and Hospital Assessment Team, a Tier 4 inpatient unit and a variety of specialist CAMHS teams.

-We are advertising 2 8 PA posts within the core CAMHS, creating an exciting opportunity to jointly develop and transform the North Somerset CAMHS service.
-The job plans can be flexible, and we would consider full-time applicants.
+This is an exciting opportunity to jointly develop and transform the North Somerset CAMHS service.

-- Both posts involve providing psychiatric input and leadership to the North Somerset CAMHS team
+The post involves providing psychiatric input and leadership to the North Somerset CAMHS team.

 - The post-holder will be supported to develop their special interest.